-- 4.1 Section 44A relief is not separately Government funded.
+- 4.1 Section 49 relief is not separately Government funded.
 From April 2013, with the localisation of business rates, all mandatory and discretionary reliefs are shared as a cost between central government (50%), the Council (49%) and the Fire Authority (1%).
 This has been confirmed in the Local Government Finance Act and in the detailed calculations to provide baseline funding for 2013/14.
-The Council now collects business rates and receives an amount from the Collection Fund which is 49% of the net income after appeals, and other losses incorporating an adjustment for mandatory and discretionary reliefs. - 4.2 During 2013/14 an amount of £47,933 was granted in respect of Section 44A relief, which is part funded by Central Government, the Council and the Fire Authority.
-Awards were made on three applications from a total of four applications received.
+The Council now collects business rates and receives an amount from the Collection Fund which is 49% of the net income after appeals, and other losses incorporating an adjustment for mandatory and discretionary reliefs. - 4.2 During 2013/14 an amount of £4,188 was granted in respect of Section 49 relief, which is part funded by Central Government, the Council and the Fire Authority.
+An award was made on one application from a total of six applications received.
+It is not possible to estimate the potential costs for 2014/15.